glutanimate/cloze-overlapper/README.md

 3. See if you can find a `cloze_overlapper` folder.
 If so:
     1. If the folder contains a `meta.json` file, copy the file to a safe location.
 This will allow you to preserve your current settings.
     2. Proceed to delete the `cloze_overlapper` folder
-4. Download and extract the latest Anki 2.0 add-on release from the [releases tab](https://github.com/glutanimate/cloze-overlapper/releases) (you might need to click on *Assets* below the description to reveal the download links)
+4. Download and extract the latest Anki 2.0 add-on release from [my Patreon](https://www.patreon.com/glutanimate/posts?tag=Cloze%20Overlapper)
 5. Move the extracted `Cloze Overlapper.py` and `cloze_overlapper` into the add-ons folder
 6. Optional: Place the `meta.json` file back into the directory if you created a copy beforehand.
 7. Restart Anki